Shadovaine/LCLibrary/Permissions_and_Ownership/Permissions_and_Ownership_Commands.md

 # Command: umask

-## Description: sets default file permissions for newly created files and directories
+## Description: Sets default file permissions for newly created files and directories by subtracting permission from the system default permission setting

 ## Common umask Values